 Light therapy, alone or in combination with pharmaceuticals, is the first-line treatment for moderate to severe psoriasis.
 It entails the application of controlled amounts of natural or artificial light to the skin.
 Treatments must be repeated on a regular basis.
 Consult your doctor to see if home phototherapy is a viable choice for you.

 Sunlight.
 Heliotherapy (short, daily exposures to sunlight) may help with psoriasis.
-Ask your doctor about the healthiest approach to use natural light for psoriasis treatment before starting a sun regimen.
+Ask your doctor about the healthiest approach to using natural light for psoriasis treatment before starting a sun regimen.

 UVB broadband.
 Single patches, extensive psoriasis, and psoriasis that does not respond to topical treatments can all be treated using controlled doses of UVB broadband radiation from an artificial light source.
 Redness, itching, and dry skin are possible short-term adverse effects.
-Moisturizing your skin on a regular basis can assist to alleviate your discomfort.
+Moisturizing your skin on a regular basis can assist in alleviating your discomfort.

 UVB narrowband.
 UVB narrowband light therapy may be more successful than UVB broadband light therapy, and it has largely supplanted broadband therapy in many locations.
 It's normally given two or three times a week until the skin clears up, then less frequently for maintenance.
 Narrowband UVB phototherapy, on the other hand, may result in more severe and long-lasting burns.